Support Us Button Widget

 Northeastern University purchased the facility and re-named it Matthews Arena in 1979.

 Matthews Arena is home to Northeastern University’s men’s basketball + men’s and women’s ice hockey teams.
-But did you know that this space was called Boston Arena until 1979?
+This space was also formerly called Boston Arena until 1979.
 Dating back to 1910, the arena houses the world’s oldest artificial ice sheet and is considered to be the world’s oldest ice hockey arena.

 If only these walls could talk — here are just a few iconic moments in its history: